Skip to content

 See the [Architecture Overview](/docs/architecture) for more details.

 The slug in the URL must match the slug field in the target page's frontmatter.
-Links work across locales -- the system resolves the correct localized version based on the reader's language setting.
+Links work across locales.
+The system resolves the correct localized version based on the reader's language setting.

 Adding New Documentation